-Given the increase in the number of contributing States, the NIS team evaluated and revised the sampling and weighting strategy for 1998 and subsequent data years, in order to best represent the U.S. This included changes to the definitions of the strata data elements, the exclusion of rehabilitation hospitals from the NIS hospital universe, and a change to the calculation of hospital universe discharges for the weights.
-A full description of this process can be found in the special report on Changes in NIS Sampling and Weighting Strategy for 1998.
-This report is available on the HCUP-US Web site at http://www.hcup-us.ahrq.gov/db/nation/nis/nisrelatedreports.jsp.
+Given the increase in the number of contributing States, AHRQ evaluated and revised the sampling and weighting strategy for the 1998 NIS and subsequent data years in order to best represent the U.S. This included changes to the definitions of the strata data elements, the exclusion of rehabilitation hospitals from the NIS hospital universe, and a change to the calculation of hospital universe discharges for the weights.
+A full description of this process is available in the special report on Changes in NIS Sampling and Weighting Strategy for 1998, available on the HCUP-US Web site.
 (A description of the sampling procedures and definitions of strata data elements used from 1988 through 1997 can be found in the special report: Design of the HCUP Nationwide Inpatient Sample, 1997.
 This report is also available on the HCUP-US Web site.)